-However, construction of the railroad took a deathly toll, and it is estimated that 5,000 to 10,000 people may have died from hazardous working conditions and the spread of malaria and yellow fever.
+Construction of the railroad took many lives, and it’s estimated that 5,000 to 10,000 people may have died from hazardous working conditions and the spread of malaria and yellow fever.
 The body count was actually so high that the cadavers were sold to medical schools, and the income was used to maintain company hospitals.

 Today, the train mainly functions as a tourist attraction and for cargo transportation.
 It operates Monday through Friday, leaving Panama City at 7:15 a.m. and then returning from Colón to Panama City at 5 p.m.
 The cost of the train is US$25 each way, and the tickets are purchased at the train station before you leave.

 A ride on the historic Panama Canal Railway has been on my bucket list for a while.
-However, it’s one of those things that is so easy to do at any moment that it gets left until mañana.
-Well, I finally did it!
+It’s one of those things that’s so easy to do at any moment that it always gets left until mañana… Well, I finally did it!

 I arrived at the station at 7 a.m. to purchase my ticket.
 I recommend using Uber to get there reliably (put Panama Canal Railway as the end destination), because I have heard stories of taxi drivers not knowing there is a train station and getting lost.
 Once at the train station, the credit card machine was not working and I ended up having to pay in cash… so bring backup cash in case that happens.

-It took about 15 minutes to get out of the city, and the environment slowly transitioned into a luscious, overgrown jungle.
-I immediately imagined what it must have been like to traverse the same route over 150 years ago.
+It took about 15 minutes to get out of the city, and the environment quickly transitioned into a luscious, overgrown jungle.
+I imagined what it must have been like to traverse the same route over 150 years ago.